 Where Is Fentanyl Being Found In Vapes?

 The concern is greatest among high school students, millions of whom report current e-cigarette use, according to the Centers for Disease Control and Prevention (CDC).
-A Westchester County school in New York had to administer Narcan to a teen in January after the high school student used a THC vape laced with fentanyl.
+Incidents have been reported across the country, including cases in New York, Washington State, and Georgia, where students required emergency treatment after exposure to fentanyl-laced vape products.

 How Do You Know If Your Vape Is Laced With Fentanyl?